-This means you do not have to tell the person or organisation asking you for a disclosure using your present gender and without telling your employer what your previous gender was.
+If you're transgender you can apply for a disclosure using your present gender and without telling your employer what your previous name was.
 You only have to tell Disclosure Scotland.

 Disclosure application process

 You should use your present name and gender on the disclosure application.

 You do not have to:

 - answer 'yes' to the part of the form about previous names, unless you had other names that do not relate to your transgender status

 - give your Gender Recognition Certificate (GRC) to your employer

 Notify Disclosure Scotland of your previous names

 To do this, send an email to email@example.com.
 Write in your email that it is for the attention of the Operations Manager.
 Include the following information:

 - your application reference number